Ebia Olewale

-Sir Ebia Olewale (1940–2009) was a politician in Papua New Guinea (PNG).
+Sir Ebia Olewale (21 February 1940 – 23 January 2009) was a Papua New Guinean politician.
 He was elected as a member of the House of Assembly of Papua and New Guinea in 1968 and went on to hold several ministerial positions during the period of self-governance and after PNG's independence in 1975, including that of deputy prime minister.
 He was knighted in 1983 and served as chancellor of the University of Goroka from 2000 to 2006.
 From 2002 until his death, he was a director of the Papua New Guinea Sustainable Development Program.

 Early life and education

-Niwia Ebia Olewale was born on 21 February 1940 in Ture Ture, a village not far from the administrative centre of Daru in what is now the Western Province of Papua New Guinea.
+Niwia Ebia Olewale was born on 21 February 1940, in Ture Ture, a village not far from the administrative centre of Daru in what is now the Western Province of Papua New Guinea (then the Territory of Papua).
 His mother was one of the few people in the area at the time to have waged employment.
 He studied at a London Missionary Society school from 1949 to 1952, and then moved to a school in Daru, from 1952 to 1957.
 He then transferred to Sogeri National High School near Port Moresby, the country's only national-level high school at the time.
 In fact, he was selected to receive a scholarship to go to school in Australia, but was considered, at 17, to be too old.
 He was at Sogeri at the same time as many of PNG's future leaders during the independence period.
 An active participant in school debates, he became an effective public speaker.
-In 1964 he enrolled at a Teachers College in Port Moresby.
+In 1964, he enrolled at a teachers' college in Port Moresby.
 A year later, he started to teach at Daru High School, transferring to Kila Kila High School in Port Moresby the following year.
 He resigned at the end of 1967 to seek election.
 In Port Moresby he was a member of the Bully Beef Club, a political discussion group that included several Sogeri students and led to the founding of the Pangu Pati, which would form PNG's first independent government in 1975.